Nicolás Burdisso

-Nicolás Andrés Burdisso (born 12 April 1981) is an Argentine football manager and former professional player who played as a centre back.
+Nicolás Andrés Burdisso (born 12 April 1981) is an Argentine football manager and former professional player who played as a centre-back.

 Burdisso began his career with Boca Juniors.
 Here, he won Argentine Championships, three Copa Libertadores and two Intercontinental Cups.
 In 2004, he was sold to Italian club Inter Milan, winning four Serie A titles, a Coppa Italia and Supercoppa Italiana.
 In 2009, he moved to Roma, and later Genoa and Torino.

 A former Argentina international, he made 49 appearances since his debut in 2003.
 He was selected for two FIFA World Cups and two Copa Americas and was part of the team which won gold at the 2004 Summer Olympics.

-Nicolás Burdisso was manager of Boca Juniors in 2019 and will have his second experience as a manager: Fiorentina has hired him to start next season.
+Nicolás Burdisso was manager of Boca Juniors in 2019 and in 2021 became the Technical Director of Fiorentina.

 Club career

 Boca Juniors

-Burdisso is the product of Argentine club Boca Juniors's youth system.
+Burdisso is a product of Argentine club Boca Juniors's youth system.
 He began his professional career with them in 1999 at age 18.
 With Boca Juniors, he won two Argentine Championships (2000 Apertura and 2003 Apertura), three Copa Libertadores (2000, 2001, 2003), and two Intercontinental Cups (2000, 2003).